pingidentity/terraform-provider-pingone/docs/resources/authorize_trust_framework_service.md

 <a id="nestedatt--service_settings"></a>
 ### Nested Schema for `service_settings`

+Required:

+- `maximum_concurrent_requests` (Number) An integer that specifies the number of maximum concurrent requests to the service.
+The value must be greater than or equal to `1`.
+- `maximum_requests_per_second` (Number) A floating point number that specifies the number of maximum requests per second to the service.
+The value must be greater than `0`.
+- `timeout_milliseconds` (Number) An integer that specifies the timeout, in milliseconds, when attempting connection to the service.
+The value must be between `0` and `3000`.

 Optional:

 - `authentication` (Attributes) An object that specifies configuration settings for authenticating to the service.
 This field is required when `service_type` is `HTTP`. (see [below for nested schema](#nestedatt--service_settings--authentication))